MonishLokhande/MDRS_monitoring_overlay/README.md

  - Greenhab

 5 controllers measuring airlock status using reed switches and magnets
- - One pi in each of the airlocks / doors on campus to measure these
+ - One pi in each of the airlocks / doors on campus

 Measuring EVA suit charge status using GPIO voltage detection
- - Not yet implimented, but suit status currently manually measured with a multimeter, so another board could be used to monitor suit status using an ADC
+ - Not yet implimented, but suit charge is currently checked with with a multimeter before every EVA, so another pi pico w (or any other board that supports mqtt protocols and has an ADC)

 ## Setup Instructions

+*Nothing fancy here, if you're already familiar*

 Install Thonny [https://thonny.org]
  - Connects and flashes code to the raspberry pi boards very easily